xing/hops/packages/redux/README.md

 ### Mixin Hooks API

+**Caution**: Please be aware that the mixin hooks are not part of the SemVer API contract.
+This means that hook methods and signatures can change even in minor releases.
+Therefore it's up to you to make sure that all hooks that you are using in your own mixins still adhere to the new implementation after an upgrade of a Hops packages.

 #### `getReduxStore(): Store` ([override](https://github.com/untool/mixinable/blob/master/README.md#defineoverride)) **runtime/browser/server**

 Use this method in your own mixins to get a reference to the currently used Redux [Store](https://redux.js.org/api-reference/store) instance.